mchizmar/learnathon/README.md

 I have created a private network and am hosting it on an AWS EC2 Medium instance running Amazon's Linux.
 As a demo I have created a rental app using web and conversational apps that interact with a smart contract deployed on the network.

-This challenge is to to create a mining node and connect it to my private network.
+This challenge is to create a private ethereum mining node on an AWS EC2 instance.

 ### Prerequisites
 Running this challenge necessitates basic SSH software and understanding for executing commands from the command line.